evantahler/nodePhidgets/readme.md

     2: 0,
     3: 13,
     // etc.
-    count: 64 // The total number of LEDs (as reported by the board) }
+    count: 64 // The total number of inputs/outputs/leds/etc. (as reported by the board) }
 ```
 For example, if you wanted to periodically check the status of an analog sensor hooked up